 Paducah has approximately 5.0 miles of Greenway Trail linking downtown to County Park Road running through Bob Noble Park and Stuart Nelson Park and adjacent to the Ohio River Boat Launch.
 Much of the trail is concrete and follows the top of the floodwall levee.
 The 1.75 mile stretch between County Park Road and Bob Noble Park is gravel and surrounded by woods.
 The best places to park and access the trail are at Stuart Nelson Park, Bob Noble Park, or the Convention Center parking lot.

 The bridge in the picture is a beautiful backdrop for photos.
-There are two similar bridges that can be accessed from the back of Stuart Nelson Park next to the disc golf course.
-Head right on the trail to reach the bridges.
+There are two similar bridges that can be accessed from the back of Stuart Nelson Park on the Greenway Trail next to the disc golf course.
+Head either left or right on the trail to reach the bridges.
 The western bridge, Bob Leeper Bridge, connects to the McCracken County Trail loop (approximately 1.4 miles in length).
 The eastern bridge (pictured) is on the trail toward Noble Park.

 Visit Paducah's thriving riverfront and take a self-guided tour of the Paducah Wall to Wall Murals along the concrete floodwall in downtown.
 These works of art depict Paducah's rich history in more than 50 life-sized panoramic murals by renowned artist Robert Dafford and the Dafford Murals Team.
 Informational plaques are associated with each mural providing additional details about Paducah's history.

 Enjoy Paducah by walking along the riverfront or enjoying some time taking in the beauty of the Ohio River and its river traffic.
 Just upstream of Paducah is the confluence of the Tennessee and Ohio Rivers.